Usage Transparency Service¶

 The following error codes might occur at any of the specified operations.
 Generic errors are prefixed with

-A provider offers an application with which customers can connect industrial hardware devices to MindSphere that provides the possibility to manage a tenant, its related subtenants, as well as related data..
+A provider offers an application with which customers can connect industrial hardware devices to Insights Hub.
 They want to charge an initial fee for onboarding new hardware devices and a monthly fee per device.
 They use the Usage Transparency within the application to send user information to the central usage service, where it can be accessed using the UI when preparing the bills.